frostty-io/frostty/README.md

 ## About

-Doggo is a terminal emulator built with Electron, React, and TypeScript.
-It provides a vertical tab layout, split panes, deep git integration, AI-powered command generation, and session persistence -- all in a fast, GPU-accelerated package.
+Doggo is a GPU-accelerated terminal emulator.
+It provides a vertical tab layout, split panes, deep git integration, AI-powered command generation, and session persistence -- all in a fast,  package.

 The goal is a terminal that feels like a modern development tool rather than a legacy utility.
 Profiles, a command palette, and editor integration (VS Code, Cursor) keep common workflows a keystroke away.